vectordotdev/gitdocs/README.md

 gitdocs serve
 ```

-or you can check out more here [quickstart](/quickstart).

 - The `readme.md` in your repo will be used as the default homepage for your docs
 - `docs.json` allows you to specify your project settings like the version, name and much more
-- The navigation will automatically be built using your docs folder structure, but you can add an optional `contents.md` file to generate your own navigation.
-See [configuration/sidebar](/configuration/sidebar.md) or more info.
+- The navigation will automatically be built using your docs folder structure, but you can override this in `docs.json` to generate your own navigation.
+See [configuration/sidebar](/configuration/sidebar.md) for more info.